Are you curious to why you still have back pain?

 Whatever the case may be, there are only few things you can do to resolve the issue.
 (And the best approach is probably doing them all.)

-Option one: visit a doctor to get a second opinion on your pain, ask questions.
+Option one: visit a doctor to get a second opinion on your pain.

-Option two: work on living a healthier lifestyle with better nutrition, better sleep, more exercise, stress management.
+Option two: work on living a healthier lifestyle with better nutrition, better sleep, more exercise, etc.

-Improving your diet, incorporating more insoluble fiber into your diet.
-Foods like corn, kidney beans, turnips, peas, okra and pinto beans.
-Staying hydrated, and considering massage therapy are some suggestions of potentially relieving chronic constipation.
+Improving your diet, staying hydrated, and considering massage therapy are some suggestions of potentially relieving chronic constipation.

 Self-abdominal massage video coming soon.